-- 1. The following nonrestrictive physical interventions are allowed without a PBSP: - a.
-Avoiding eluding or escaping physical contact through the use of slides, stance, and arm or hand maneuvers without holding on to the client's body; - b.
-Deflecting using physical contact such as step-and-guide maneuvers; - c.
-Blocking obstructing or hindering using physical contact; - d.
-Releasing escaping a physical hold, which may involve briefly holding on to the client to release oneself or another person; - e.
-Physical escort that is not resisted by the client briefly holding, without undue force, a client in order to calm the client, or holding a client's hand to safely escort the client from one area to another; and - f.
-Supporting ambulation physically holding a client to steady or support the client while walking to keep the client from falling or slipping, which: - i.
-May involve the use of a gait belt or specially designed belt, vest, or clothing; - ii.
-Must follow the client's lead; and - iii.
-Must release the client when they no longer need support. - 2.
-For a client who is blind and requires a "sighted guide" techniques, the provider must train direct care staff how to guide the client according to the client's assessed needs and preferences.
+The following nonrestrictive physical interventions are allowed without a PBSP:

+- 1. Avoiding eluding or escaping physical contact through the use of slides, stance, and arm or hand maneuvers without holding on to the client's body; - 2.
+Deflecting using physical contact such as step-and-guide maneuvers; - 3.
+Blocking obstructing or hindering using physical contact; - 4.
+Releasing escaping a physical hold, which may involve briefly holding on to the client to release oneself or another person; - 5.
+Physical escort that is not resisted by the client briefly holding, without undue force, a client in order to calm the client, or holding a client's hand to safely escort the client from one area to another; and - 6.
+Supporting ambulation physically holding a client to steady or support the client while walking to keep the client from falling or slipping, which:

+- a.
+May involve the use of a gait belt or specially-designed belt, vest, or clothing; - b.
+Must follow the client's lead; and - c.
+Must release the client when they no longer need support. - 7.
+For a client who is blind and requires a "Sighted guide" techniques, the provider must train direct care staff how to guide the client according to the client's assessed needs and preferences.

-F. Physical Restraints Permitted Only with an FA and PBSP
+F. Physical Restraints Permitted Only with a FA and PBSP

-- 1. The following interventions are restrictive physical restraints and are allowed only with an FA and PBSP: - a.
+- 1. The following interventions are restrictive physical restraints and are allowed only with a FA and PBSP: - a.
 Hand, arm, or leg holds; - b.
 Standing holds; - c.
-Physically holding and moving a client who is resisting; and
+Physically holding and moving a client who is resisting; and - d.
+Physical control of the client's head to interrupt biting or self-injury such as head banging. - 2.
+The physical interventions described above may be used only as part of an approved physical intervention system curriculum under Procedures Section (D).

-- d.
-Physical control of the client's head to interrupt biting or self-injury, such as head banging. - 2.
-The physical interventions described above may be used only as part of an approved physical intervention system curriculum under Procedures Section (D). - G. Physical Restraints Permitted Only by Exception to Policy (ETP) with a FA and PBSP - 1.
-The following interventions are considered restrictive physical restraints and require an ETP approved by the DDA Regional Administrator for community residential settings or the Superintendent for Residential Habilitation Centers: - a.
-Client seated on furniture being physically restrained by two staff sitting on either side, including the transition to a seated position if needed (this procedure must not include the use of prohibited devices or procedures outlined in DDA Policy 5.15); and - b.
+G. Physical Restraints Permitted Only By Exception to Policy (ETP) with a FA and PBSP

+- 1. The following interventions are considered restrictive physical restraints and require an ETP approved by the DDA Regional Administrator for community residential settings or the Superintendent for Residential Habilitation Centers: - a.
+Client seated on furniture being physically restrained by two staff sitting on either side, including the transition to a seated position if needed; and - b.
 Client seated on floor being physically restrained by one or more staff, including the transition to a seated position if needed. - 2.
 The physical interventions described above may be used only as part of an approved physical intervention system curriculum under Procedures Section (D). - 3.
-As part of the exception to policy (ETP) approval process, there must be a written assessment by a physician that the physical restraint to be used is not contraindicated for the client due to physical or other medical conditions.
-For more information about the ETP approval process, see DDA Policy 5.15, Restrictive Procedures: Community, or DDA Policy 5.22, Restrictive Procedures: Residential Habilitation Center. - H. Use of Physical Interventions During Medical and Dental Treatment - 1.
-The use of permitted physical interventions during medical or dental treatment or procedure is allowable if: - a.
+As part of the ETP approval process, there must be a written assessment by a physician that the physical restraint to be used is not contraindicated for the client due to physical or other medical conditions.
+For more information about the ETP approval process, see DDA Policy 5.15, Restrictive Procedures: Residential Habilitation Center.

+H. Use of Physical Interventions During Medical and Dental Treatment

+- 1. The use of permitted physical interventions during medical or dental treatment or procedure is allowable if: - a.
 Ordered or directed by a physician or dentist; - b.
 Consistent with standard medical and dental practices; and - c.
 Necessary to complete the medical or dental procedure. - 2.
 Efforts must be made and documented in the client's record to familiarize the client with the medical or dental procedure so that the least restrictive physical intervention is needed. - 3.
-RHC medical and dental professionals must regularly assess each client to:
+RHC medical and dental professionals must regularly assess each client to: - a.

-- a.
 Determine which medical or dental procedures require a physical intervention; and - b.
 Select the least restrictive physical intervention to accomplish the medical or dental procedure.